 Damage to your home can be an extremely overwhelming situation for any homeowner.
-It can also be very difficult to know what to do to properly handle the situation.
-Water damages are one of the most common homeowner's claims, so it's a good idea to keep a few common tips in the back of your mind in case you find yourself with unwanted water in your home.
+It can also be very difficult to know what to do to handle the situation properly.
+Water damage is one of the most common homeowner's claims, so it's a good idea to keep a few common tips in the back of your mind in case you find yourself with unwanted water in your home.

-If you've determined that the issue is beyond the scope of your abilities to handle, it's time to contact your insurance company.
+If you've determined that the issue is beyond the scope of your ability to handle it, it's time to contact your insurance company.
 You'll want to find out what kind of coverage you have for the loss and what your deductible is.
 If you decide to file a claim, you'll be assigned an adjustor to handle it.
-Often your insurance company will put you in touch with a preferred restoration vendor, but sometimes they'll advise you to find one on your own.
+Often, your insurance company will put you in touch with a preferred restoration vendor, but sometimes, they'll advise you to find one on your own.

-A restoration professional will be able to work directly with your insurance company and you to ensure the job is done properly.
+A restoration professional like Idaho Fire and Flood Restoration will be able to work directly with your insurance company and you to ensure the job is done properly.
 A project manager or technician will assess the damage and help determine the most appropriate course of action.
-Standing water will be extracted and drying equipment will be set right away so the damage doesn't become worse.
-Once everything is dry, unsalvageable materials will be removed and everything else will be cleaned and sanitized to prepare for reconstruction.
+Standing water will be extracted, and drying equipment will be set up right away so the damage doesn't worsen.
+Once everything is dry, unsalvageable materials will be removed, and everything else will be cleaned and sanitized to prepare for reconstruction.

 Ada, Bannock, Bingham, Boise, Bonneville, Canyon, Caribou, Elmore, Fremont, Jefferson, Madison, Oneida, Power, Teton, and more!